shunjiw/Notes/Machine learning/GLM.md

 The Lasso is a linear model that estimates sparse coefficients, which minimizes the penalized residual sum of squares: MSE + lambda * l1_norm of coefficients.
 It is useful in some contexts due to its tendency to prefer solutions with fewer non-zero coefficients, effectively reducing the number of features upon which the given solution is dependent.

 * How to set lambda in Lasso?
 Cross validation or information criteria (AIC or BIC)

+### Logistic (Logit) Regression

+Logistic regression is a linear model for classification.
+It applies to binary, one to rest, and multiple cases.
+For k class, model the log-odds by the linear function of x.
+By default, the last one is the reference class.

+The models are fit by the maximum likelihood.
+Because we model the conditional probability Pr(G|X), the multinomial distribution is appropriate.
+The algorithm to solve logistic regression is Newton-Raphson algorithm or iteratively reweighted least squares (IRLS).